History: 25 Years CD Ortofon, Garrard, Decca, TannoyThe Sound of Tubes and Transistors

 Several years ago I bought a pair.
 But when a friend and I measured the efficiency we were surprised because the impedance did not measure 16 or 8 Ohms but showed a value far above 20 Ohms.
 Understandably efficiency was very low: 81 dB.

-When we checked the distortion of the modified ribbon speaker we found that it was not higher than before.
+When we checked the distortion of the modified ribbon speaker we found that the value was not higher than before.

 HORN